-Finally, we have developed our own real-time, intra-operative, MRI compatible device, the Variable Trajectory Array Guide, or V-TAGTM, that can be used with other neuro-navigational systems for the administration of drugs and other surgical procedures, to avoid blood vessels and reduce the risk of potential hemorrhage during surgery, and to maximize drug coverage of the targeted structures.
+Finally, we have developed our own real-time, intra-operative, MRI compatible device, the variable trajectory array guide, or V-TAGTM, that can be used with other neuro-navigational systems for the administration of drugs via direct intraparenchymal delivery and other surgical procedures, to avoid blood vessels and reduce the risk of potential hemorrhage during surgery, and to maximize drug coverage of the targeted structures.
 In July 2018, the Center for Devices and Radiological Health, or the CDRH, of the FDA provided 510(k) clearance for V-TAG.
-We are currently working with ClearPoint Neuro, Inc. (formerly known as MRI Interventions, Inc.), or CLPT, on process development and manufacturing of the device, and in March 2019, we transferred our premarket notification (510(k)) clearance for V-TAG to CLPT.
-Investigators have used an alternative MRI-compatible device called the ClearPoint® System in the Phase 1b clinical trial of VY-AADC (NBIb-1817) and Phase 1 posterior trajectory trial.
-We expect to use both V-TAG and the ClearPoint System in the RESTORE-1 Phase 2 clinical trial.
+We are currently working with ClearPoint Neuro, Inc. (formerly known as MRI Interventions, Inc.), or CLPT, on manufacturing of the device for relevant clinical trials, and in March 2019, we transferred our premarket notification (510(k)) clearance for V-TAG to CLPT.
+Investigators have used an alternative MRI-compatible device called the ClearPoint® System in our Phase 1 and Phase 1b clinical trials and in the RESTORE-1 Phase 2 clinical trial of VY-AADC (NBIb-1817).